maksymfritsak/test/get_started.md

 RAD supports both DICOM and NIfTI input file formats, facilitating diverse medical imaging workflows.

 ## DICOM:
-Each patient's folder should contain exactly one DICOM series and not more than one RT structure file.
+Each patient's folder should contain exactly one DICOM series and not more than one RTstruct file.
 Rad supports only files with DICOM Modality tag (0008, 0060) equals CT, PT, MR, or RTSTRUCT.

 * **CT**: RAD assumes that CT is already provided in Hounsfiled Units.

 * **PT**: RAD calculates the SUV with the body weight strategy.
-For this DICOM tags () should be present.
+For this the following DICOM tags should be present: Radiopharmaceutical Start Time (0018,1072), Decay Correction (0054,1102), Decay Factor (0054,1321), Radionuclide Half Life (0018,1075), Series Time (0008,0031), and Patient's Weight (0010,1030).

 * **MR**: RAD reads raw 3D image from the DICOM array without any preprocessing.